pyricau/FunkyJFunctional/README.md

 * A funky Predicate: ```class Adult extends Pred<Integer> {{ r = t > 18; }}```

 Looking for the documentation?
-Have a look at the <a href="http://pyricau.github.com/FunkyJFunctional/javadoc/snapshot/info/piwai/funkyjfunctional/Funky.html">Funky javadoc</a>!
+Have a look at the [Funky javadoc](http://pyricau.github.com/FunkyJFunctional/javadoc/snapshot/info/piwai/funkyjfunctional/Funky.html)!

 # Detailed examples